seanf316/PC-Haven/README.md

 `As a Customer I would like to receive a confirmation of my order so that I know the purchase has went through and I can see what I ordered`

 When the user has securely checked out an Order Complete page will be displayed and all details of the order will be present.
-If the User is registered the Order will be updated in the users Profile Order History (See Profile below for screenshots).
-A custom email has been created so when the user has checked out they will also recieve an email containing their order details, this was created so Guest users will also have a history of exactly what they ordered.
+If the User is registered the Order will be updated in the User's Profile Order History (See Profile below for screenshots).
+A custom email has been created so that when the user has checked out they will also receive an email containing their order details, this was created so Guest users will also have a history of exactly what they ordered.

 ![Order1](/docs/readme_screenshots/order1.webp)
 ![Order2](/docs/readme_screenshots/order2.webp)